Fort Ticonderoga: Saratoga campaign

-General Gates, who oversaw the northern defenses, was aware that Mount Defiance threatened the fort.
+General Gates oversaw the northern defenses and was aware that Mount Defiance threatened the fort.
 John Trumbull had pointed this out as early as 1776, when a shot fired from the fort was able to reach Defiance's summit, and several officers inspecting the hill noted that there were approaches to its summit where gun carriages could be pulled up the sides.
-As the garrison was too small to properly defend all the existing works in the area, Mount Defiance was left undefended.
+The garrison was too small to properly defend all the existing works in the area, so Mount Defiance was left undefended.
 Anthony Wayne left Ticonderoga in April 1777 to join Washington's army; he reported to Washington that "all was well", and that the fort "can never be carried, without much loss of blood".

 General Burgoyne led 7,800 British and Hessian forces south from Quebec in June 1777.
-After occupying nearby Fort Crown Point without opposition on June 30, he prepared to besiege Ticonderoga.
-Burgoyne realized the tactical advantage of the high ground, and had his troops haul cannons to the top of Mount Defiance.
-Faced with bombardment from the heights (although no shots had yet been fired), General St. Clair ordered Ticonderoga abandoned on July 5, 1777.
-Burgoyne's troops moved in the next day, with advance guards pursuing the retreating Patriot Americans.
-Washington, on hearing of Burgoyne's advance and the retreat from Ticonderoga, stated that the event was "not apprehended, nor within the compass of my reasoning".
-News of the abandonment of the "Impregnable Bastion" without a fight, caused "the greatest surprise and alarm" throughout the colonies.
-After public outcry over his actions, General St. Clair was court-martialed in 1778.
-He was cleared on all charges.
+They occupied nearby Fort Crown Point without opposition on June 30, then prepared to besiege Ticonderoga.
+Burgoyne recognized the tactical advantage of the high ground and had his troops haul cannons to the top of Mount Defiance, and General St. Clair ordered Ticonderoga abandoned on July 5, 1777.
+Burgoyne's troops moved in the next day, with advance guards pursuing the retreating Americans.
+Washington heard of Burgoyne's advance and the retreat from Ticonderoga and stated that the event was "not apprehended, nor within the compass of my reasoning".
+News of the abandonment of the "Impregnable Bastion" without a fight caused "the greatest surprise and alarm" throughout the colonies.
+General St. Clair was court-martialed in 1778, but he was cleared on all charges.